UNVERIFIED

 Next, it labels the future a “mystery.”
 Human beings crave certainty.
 We want to know what happens next.
 Yet, life rarely follows a script.
 Worrying about the future is like trying to solve a puzzle that hasn’t been printed yet.
 It creates unnecessary stress.

 Finally, it reframes today as a “gift.”
 This is the crucial shift.
 When we view our current existence as a present, gratitude naturally follows.
 The clever pun on the word “present”—meaning both “now” and “gift”—locks the lesson into our memory.
-This linguistic trick is likely why the quote has survived for so long.
+This linguistic trick is likely why “the past is history. the future is a mystery. today is a quote origin” has survived for so long.

 The Myth of Eleanor Roosevelt